-Nexa has two mining operations, Atacocha and Morro Agudo, that do not currently have any Mineral Reserves estimates and neither is considered by the Company to be a material property for purposes of NI 43-101.
-For more information see "-Mining operations" included in the Company's Form 20-F.
+Nexa has one mining operation, Morro Agudo, that do not currently have any Mineral Reserves estimates and neither is considered by the Company to be a material property for purposes of NI 43-101.
+For more information see "Information on the Company-Mining operations-Morro Agudo" of our annual report on Form 20-F for the fiscal year ended on December 31, 2023.